piyushsns/OpenAIBingSearchAssistant/readme.md

-#please copy .env.example to .env and set your keys.
+#please copy .env.example to .env and set your keys
+#just run main.py file